tweag/python-monorepo-example/content/blog/2022-10-05-python-monorepo-1.md

 ## Projects and libraries

-In python, there is no significant difference between projects and libraries.
+In Python, there is no significant difference between projects and libraries.
 Projects are simply pieces of code that are not meant to be reused by other projects.
 Because of that, we make no difference between the two, except that the monorepo structure has two top-level folders for projects and libraries: